 Henry Hicks IV (he/him) is an American writer and organizer.

-With roots planted in the Deep South, Henry’s work centers the people and communities realizing new visions of what our world can be.
+With roots planted in the Deep South, Henry’s writing centers the people and communities realizing new visions of what our world can be.